ChristianRich/bulk-html-loader/README.md

 ### VPN
 If you need to load large quantities of pages from the same host I recommend doing so behind a VPN and switch IP from time to time.
-If one IP has been blacklistet from the host, you just switch country and start again.
+If one IP has been blacklisted from the host, you just switch country and start again.

 ### Database integration
-If you're serious about loading large quantities of data from other websites you need some kind of persistant storage to keep track of which loads were successful and which were not.
+If you're serious about loading large quantities of data from other websites you need some kind of persistent storage to keep track of which loads were successful and which were not.
 This way, and if anything goes haywire and the loader stops, you can restart the script from where you left off without any gaps in your data.

 If you have this need flick me an email and I can give an example written in MongoDB.